IstinNew/Enaic-s-Discount-Strategy-Analysis/CONTRIBUTING.md

 If you find a bug, please open an issue and describe the problem in detail.
 Include steps to reproduce the bug, the expected behavior, and the actual behavior.
 Screenshots and error messages are helpful.

 ### Suggesting Enhancements
-We welcome suggestions for enhancements.
+Suggestions for enhancements are very much welcome.
 If you have an idea for a new feature, please open an issue and describe your idea clearly.
 Explain why the feature would be useful and how it can be implemented.

 ### Adding New Features
 - Ensure your feature aligns with the project goals.